tinkerwell/prj/README.md

 Requirements :
-node connect for static webserver gulp for task runner sass for styling react for view management bower for dependency management
+browserSync for static webserver gulp for task runner sass for styling react for view management bower for dependency management handlebars for templating

 To use:
 clone repository : git clone